Invocation#

 output file.

-Unless otherwise noted, or the option ends in =
+Unless otherwise noted, or the option ends in =, all options

 which take an argument may have that argument appear either immediately